celte-team/celte-team.github.io/docs/02-getting-started/IntroSetup.md

 * Of the assignation of the different client to the different server nodes.
 * He is also responsible for the creation of the different server nodes.

-go to the `celte-system` folder and run the following command:
+Go to the `celte-system` folder and run the following command:

 ```bash
 dotnet run --config configFile.yml